darraghoriordan/darragh-oriordan-com/src/pages/2019/10/19/azure-pipelines-serverless-graphql-react-yaml/index.md

 ## Copying the server files to folder for archiving

 The server is a standard Apollo graphQL server.
-It is not a static site so you have to copy over the source, the package.json and the lock file (I use yarn for this project).
+This is not a static site so you have to copy over the source, the package.json and the lock file (I use yarn for this project so it's yarn.lock for me).

 We will install all the required packages when deploying the site later.